What Is End-of-Life Planning: Map a Wise, Meaningful End

 Why is End-of-Life Planning Important?

-• A 2021 Kaiser study found that 90% of patients’ end-of-life wishes were met after discussions with their loved ones and healthcare providers.
+• A 2021 Kaiser study found that 90% of patients’ end-of-life wishes were met after discussions with loved ones and healthcare providers.

 End-of-Life Planning with Loved Ones

-Its deeply personal nature makes end-of-life planning incredibly complicated.
-In this section, we’ll cover the medical, legal, and financial decisions a comprehensive plan should address.
+This section covers medical, legal, and financial decisions a comprehensive plan should address.

 Medical Care Preferences